johnstonbl01/clementinejs/tutorials/tutorial-beginner.md

 - `function (req, res)` - A request and response are arguments for this particular function.
 This is similar to other functions previously defined in this application.
 - `clicks` - the name of our database collection, which we have stored in a variable thanks to `var clicks = ...`
+- `var clickProjection ...` - Every document in MongoDB is [automatically assigned an '_id'](http://docs.mongodb.org/manual/reference/object-id/) when inserted into a collection, unless otherwise specified.
+It's possible to specify a value or field as the '_id', but in our case we're going to leave it as is.
+This argument is known as the projection, which allows us to manipulate & exclude fields from the query results before they're passed on.
+In this case, we don't want the '_id' field to show up in our results since it's not needed.
+Due to that, the value has been set to `false` for this field.
 - [`.findOne`](http://mongodb.github.io/node-mongodb-native/markdown-docs/queries.html#find-first-occurence-with-findone) - This is a MongoDB query that will find the first document (analgous to record or row in relational databases) that meet the query criteria.
 It's possible to also use the [`find()`](http://mongodb.github.io/node-mongodb-native/markdown-docs/queries.html#making-queries-with-find) method, but our collection will only have one document, so that's not necessary.
 - `{},` - This is the query argument for the `findOne()` method.
 If we had multiple documents in our collection, we could specify certain criteria within this object to filter down the results. `{}` will return all documents (in our case, this is just 1).
-- `{ '_id': false }` - Every document in MongoDB is [automatically assigned an '_id'](http://docs.mongodb.org/manual/reference/object-id/) when inserted into a collection, unless otherwise specified.
-It's possible to specify a value or field as the '_id', but in our case we're going to leave it as is.
-This argument is known as the projection, which allows us to manipulate & exclude fields from the query results before they're passed on.
-In this case, we don't want the '_id' field to show up in our results since it's not needed.
-Due to that, the value has been set to `false` for this field.
+- `clickProjection` - The projection that we defined previously.
 - `function (err, result) {` - This is the callback argument for the findOne method.
 This callback function will define what Node should do with the results once the query has finished.
 - `if (err) { throw err; }` - If an error is passed to the callback, then it will interrupt the application and throw an error message.
-- `var clickResults = []` - The Angular ngResource query parameters require that the API data is within an array.
-This can be changed, but for the sake of this example, we will simply create an array and push the results to that array.
-- `clickResults.push(result);` - Push the results from the query to the clickResults array.
-- `res.json(clickResults);` - Send a response to the browser with a [JSON](http://www.json.org/) version of the clickResults array.
+- `res.json(results);` - Send a response to the browser with a [JSON](http://www.json.org/) version of the results array.

 Whew!
 That's a lot of new information!
 Finally, we're [exporting](https://nodejs.org/api/modules.html#modules_module_exports) a function object named `clickHandler` to be used elsewhere in Node.